If you’re keen to delve into overnight or extended hiking trips this year, you’ll need to purchase a hiking tent.

 9. Black Wolf Grasshopper 2 & 3 Person Ultralight Tents

-They feature a unique pole structure that forms a dome shape with upright sidewalls for increased internal space and two teardrop-shaped doors with vestibules.
-The inner is full mesh and the colour-coded poles make setup a breeze.
+These tents feature a unique pole structure that forms a dome shape with upright sidewalls for increased internal space and two teardrop-shaped doors with vestibules.
+The inner is full mesh for ventilation, and the colour-coded poles make setup a breeze.

-The Grasshopper tents from Black Wolf are a mid-range lightweight option for warm to cool climates.
+The Grasshopper tents from Black Wolf are a mid-range lightweight option suitable for the warmer and shoulder seasons.

 The Grasshopper offers great headroom and stability.
 Image: Black Wolf

-It features a roomy interior and loads of headroom thanks to near-vertical sidewalls.
-The inner is full mesh for ventilation and access is through two large entrances with vestibules.
-The fabrics are durable and the poles and pegs are all alloy.
+It features a spacious interior and loads of headroom thanks to the near-vertical sidewalls.
+The inner is full mesh for ventilation, and access is through two large entrances with vestibules.
+The fabrics are durable, and the poles and tri-pegs are all high-quality alloy.

 The Zempire Zeus is a mid-priced tent boasting high-end features.